go-asyncapi is a tool for working with AsyncAPI documents.

 Instead, go-asyncapi:

-• supports more protocols and more specific AsyncAPI entities, such as bindings, correlation ids, server variables, etc.
+- supports some specific AsyncAPI entities, such as protocol bindings, correlation ids, server variables, etc.

 Another reason is that I don’t know JavaScript well.
 And I’m not sure that if we want to support all AsyncAPI features, the existing templates would not be rewritten from the ground.